 Chapter 6 of [5] is devoted to presenting two main applications.
 The first is the use of Gröbner bases in robotics.
 The second is the use of Gröbner bases to proving theorems in geometry.
 Of these two, we prefer the application to theorem proving.
 Not only is it the more interesting, but it is also richer in terms of application problems that students can reasonably attempt.
 For more information about proving theorems in algebraic geometry we refer the reader to [3, 14, 13] for the 2006, 2008, and 2010 proceedings of Automated Deduction in Geometry.
+An early reference is Kuntzler and Stifter [9].
 To illustrate how this is done we follow the first example from Chapter 6 of [5].
-Figure 4 shows a parallelogram ABCD.
+Figure 3 shows a parallelogram ABCD.